Adityag009/Website_RAG_Chatbot/README.md

-# Website RAG Chatbot
+# RAG Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot that specifically answers questions about your website content.
-This chatbot loads content from your website, creates vector embeddings, and provides conversational responses based solely on that content.
+A Retrieval-Augmented Generation (RAG) chatbot that specifically answers questions about your company content.
+This chatbot loads content from your website, text files, or PDF documents, creates vector embeddings, and provides conversational responses based solely on that content.

 ## Features

-- **Website-Specific**: Answers questions only about your website content
+- **Content-Specific**: Answers questions only about your provided content
+- **Multiple Data Sources**: Support for websites, text files, and PDFs
 - **Multiple LLM Support**: Works with OpenAI, Google Gemini, Groq, or Anthropic models
 - **Vector Storage**: Stores and retrieves vector embeddings for efficient responses
 - **Conversation Memory**: Maintains context throughout user interactions